 Dr. O’Loughlin continues to train for and complete marathons with the Leukemia & Lymphoma Society’s Team In Training program.
 So far she has raised over $45,000 to find a cure for blood cancers.
 Keep an eye out for her next race!

 Dr. Bull first worked at the Delmar Animal Hospital as a high school student after school and on weekends, helping with animal care and cleaning.
 She graduated from Cornell University with her DVM degree in 1992.
 She came back “home” to the Delmar Animal Hospital in 1994.
-Her family shares its home with a Brittany and a golden retriever, two cats and a turtle.
+Her family shares its home with a Brittany and a golden retriever, a cat and a turtle.